coderjolly/coderjolly.github.io/_posts/2022-12-22-steamgestion-data-pipeline.md

 ### Yaml Files

-These YAML files describe the desired state of the resources, such as pods, deployments, services, and more.
+The YAML files describe the desired state of the resources, such as pods, deployments, services, and more.
 Kubernetes uses these files to deploy resources to the cluster and manage them accordingly.

 ![yaml-meme](/assets/img/steamgestion/yaml-meme.jpeg)

-Next, we will use a set of commands to deploy and serve the `backend`, `elasticsearch`, `rabbitmq` and `redis` environments using `yaml` configuration files to start the kubernetes environment.
+We will use a set of commands to deploy and serve the `backend`, `elasticsearch`, `rabbitmq` and `redis` environments using `yaml` configuration files to start the kubernetes environment.
 The commands are as follows:
 ```zsh
 - elasticsearch-setup-passwords auto
 - kcdev apply -f async_backend/deployment_config/service.yaml